Summer Vegetable Soup with Heirloom Tomatoes and Arugula Hazelnut Pesto

 Note: For this recipe you can use a food processor or a hand blender with mini-processor attachment.
 I prefer the low-fuss of the hand blender.
 It works great for small batches of pestos, salsas, dips and sauces.

 Put garlic, lemon, hazelnuts and approximately one cup of arugula in processor.
-Add approximated 2 tablespoons of oil.
+Add approximately 2 tablespoons of oil.
 Process until blended thoroughly.
 Add another cup of arugula and enough oil to mix.
-Repeat.
+Process until hazlenuts are coursely blended.
 Season with salt and pepper to taste.

 Serve soup with a spoonful of pesto and a garnish with a few fresh basil leaves.